Frostburg State University: Academics

-Frostburg State University holds institutional accreditation through The Middle States Commission on Higher Education and is recognized by the U.S. Secretary of Education and (CHEA) Council for Higher Education Accreditation.
+Frostburg State University is accredited by the Middle States Commission on Higher Education.
 The College of Business holds accreditations from the (AACSB) Association to Advance Collegiate Schools of Business.
-The College of Education, specified with respective degree programs, holds accreditations from (NCATE) National Council for Accreditation of Teacher Education,(CAAHEP) Commission on Accreditation of Allied Health Education Programs respectively, (CAATE) Commission on Accreditation of Athletic Training Education, and The Council on Accreditation of Parks, Recreation, Tourism and Related Professions (COAPRT).
+The College of Education, specified with respective degree programs, holds accreditations from (NCATE) National Council for Accreditation of Teacher Education, (CAAHEP) Commission on Accreditation of Allied Health Education Programs respectively, (CAATE) Commission on Accreditation of Athletic Training Education, and The Council on Accreditation of Parks, Recreation, Tourism and Related Professions (COAPRT).
 The Counseling Psychology Master's program is accredited by the Masters in Psychology and Counseling Accreditation Council (MPCAC), and allows students to become Licensed Counselors.

 Frostburg also incorporates for students, the ability to study 140 locations worldwide.
 Exchange programs and partnerships has included Mary Immaculate College Exchange Program (Ireland), Beijing Normal University in Beijing (China), ESC Rennes School of Business (France), Nagasaki University Exchange Program (Japan), Baden-Wurttemberg Cooperative State University Exchange Program (Germany), Kyung Hee University Exchange Program (Korea).

-Hagerstown center

-Established in January 2005, the University System of Maryland at Hagerstown (USM-H) is a regional higher-education system center located in downtown Hagerstown, Maryland.
-The center offers upper-level undergraduate classes, as well as master's-level programs.
-Frostburg State University is one of five universities offering courses at the center.
-Baccalaureate programs offered by FSU at USMH include: business administration, early childhood education, psychology, sociology, and liberal studies.
-Graduate programs include: elementary and secondary education.